-We receive this question at least once a week!
+We get readers every week wanting to know if they can hula hoop with a bad back!
 So, Ruby Hooping has invited hoop dance instructor and speaker Missy Cooke to write a guest blog post for this topic!
 So can you hula hoop with a back injury?
 The answer is YES!

-*** Only you can decide what level of movement you are comfortable with, and sometimes that’s best discussed with your doctor.
-If you’re unsure, ask.
+Disclaimer: Only you can decide what level of movement you are comfortable with, and that’s best discussed with your doctor.